codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 #### (Hybrid) Upgrade provisioned runtimes

 Upgrade provisioned hybrid runtimes to install critical security updates or to install the latest version of all components.
 Upgrade a provisioned hybrid runtime by running a silent upgrade or through the CLI wizard.
+If you have managed clusters for the hybrid runtime, upgrading the runtime automatically updates runtime components within the managed cluster as well.

 > When there are security updates, the UI displays the alert, _At least one runtime requires a security update_.
 The Version column displays an _Update Required!_ notification.

-> If you have managed clusters for the hybrid runtime, upgrading the runtime automatically updates runtime components within the managed cluster as well.
+> If you have older runtime versions, upgrade to manually define or create the shared configuration repo for your account.
+See [Shared configuration repo]({{site.baseurl}}/docs/reference/shared-configuration/).

 **Before you begin**
 For both silent or CLI-wizard based upgrades, make sure you have:

 * The latest version of the Codefresh CLI
+  Run `cf version` to see your version and click [here](https://github.com/codefresh-io/cli-v2/releases) to compare with the latest CLI version.
 * A valid runtime Git token

 **Silent upgrade**